deinspanjer/jd-sql/.junie/guidelines.md

 This project is a port of the Golang project josephburnett-jd spec into SQL functionality for various database engines.
 It is focused on a human-readable diff format but has the ability to read and produce other diff formats.

+## Junie permissions

+You are allowed to:
+- make changes to any file in the project
+- run any `task` target
+- run commands such as `go mod download` that retrieve files from the internet
+- run commands that interact with the locally running Docker containers related to the project

 ## Code Standards

 - When adding new functionality, new tests SHOULD be added and documentation MUST be updated